Jump to content

 Why wasn’t the proposal “hero” on the review team?
 If the proposal hero has such great insight and knowledge, why did he wait until after the review to make changes?
 There is a reason why one review is worse than none.
 There should be a series of reviews that validate proposal quality in steps.
 If someone’s opinion is vital, then it’s vital they participate along the way.

 Why didn’t the proposal “hero” engage earlier?
 It’s not like it was easier to wait and redo it.
 It’s not like skipping quality assurance leads to a more reliable result.
 It’s not like it cost less or took less time.
+If it matters enough to cause rework, it matters enough to get the work right on the first draft or fix it in the first review.
+In fact, it matters more to get it right early, because then it can be improved instead of being submitted as a rush job at the tail end.

 Since when is the best way to do things to jump in without a plan, rely on one person’s judgment, rush things, skip quality assurance, and ship at the last minute?
+Since when does that make someone a hero?

 And here is what a real proposal hero looks like…